 This grill is deceptively large.
-Fresh out the box it doesn't look like much, but across its main grill surface and warming rack it offers plenty of space to work with.
+Fresh out the box it doesn’t look like much, but across its main surface and warming rack, it offers plenty of space to work with.

-Its charcoal tray is adjustable, giving you much more control over cooking and the temperatures in your grill.
+Its charcoal tray is adjustable, giving you much more control over cooking temperatures.

 It features an ash dump tray at its base that you can remove and empty, helping you to keep your grill clean.